Greyhound Racing in Florida | GREY2K USA Worldwide

 On November 6, 2018 Florida citizens voted 2-1 to prohibit dog racing and thousands of greyhounds got the second chance they deserved!

 GREY2K USA Worldwide was the chief sponsor of Amendment 13, a constitutional amendment to prohibit dog racing and close down the twelve tracks of Florida.
 The old Miami track, Flagler Greyhound Park, chose to shut down before the vote.
-The question was approved by a margin of 69% to 31% on the statewide ballot on November 6, 2018 and triggered a 26-month phase-out of live racing through December 2020.
-Thousands of dogs will now receive the second chance they deserve.
+The question was approved by a margin of 69% to 31% on the statewide ballot on November 6, 2018 and, triggering a 26-month phase-out of live racing through December 2020.
+Thousands of dogs received the second chance they deserved.
 Florida was truly the hub of dog racing worldwide.
-It was the first place in the world to legalize commercial dog racing, and we believe that the passage of Amendment 13 signals hope for greyhounds everywhere.
+It was the first place in the world to legalize commercial dog racing, and the passage of Amendment 13 signaled hope for greyhounds everywhere.

 By law, the holders of dog track licenses were required to offer at least 100 live racing performances each year.
-In Fiscal Year 2016, there were a total of 3,369 performances each comprised of 8 to 15 races, amounting to 44,364 total races.1 As of October 2018, there were 3,700 greyhounds registered at track kennel compounds across the state.2
+In Fiscal Year 2016, there were a total of 3,369 performances each comprised of 8 to 15 races, amounting to 44,364 total races.1 As of 2018 vote, there were 3,700 greyhounds registered at track kennel compounds across the state.2

 Greyhound racing in the state was regulated by the Florida Department of Business and Professional Regulation (DBPR).
-In May 2013, GREY2K USA lobbied successfully before the agency for an animal welfare rule that contained several greyhound provisions and that required the reporting of greyhound deaths at all tracks statewide.3 Additionally, a 2016 Seminole County ballot question brought by GREY2K USA's Committee to Protect Greyhounds resulted in a one-of-a-kind regulation which required the Sanford Orlando Kennel Club to license individual greyhounds and to publicly report all racing injuries.4 No other Florida dog tracks ever disclosed this information, which undoubtedly impacted efforts to educate voters about the cruelty of dog racing.
-In the end, new DBPR records showing that a greyhound died every three days prompted voters to order the shut down of all dog racing by December 2020.5
+In May 2013, GREY2K USA lobbied successfully before the agency for an animal welfare rule that initiated the reporting of greyhound deaths at tracks statewide.3 Additionally, a 2016 Seminole County ballot question brought by GREY2K USA's Committee to Protect Greyhounds resulted in a one-of-a-kind regulation which required the Sanford Orlando Kennel Club to license individual greyhounds and to publicly report all racing injuries.4 No other Florida dog tracks ever disclosed this information.
+In the end, however, the new DBPR death records showing that a greyhound died every three days prompted voters to order the shut down of all dog racing by December 2020.5

 1. “Division of Pari-Mutuel Wagering 85th Annual Report Fiscal Year 2015-2016", Florida Department of Business and Professional Regulation, January 25, 2017, myfloridalicense.com (accessed September 1, 2017).